 December 15, 2020 - GeneFirst Gets CE-IVD Mark for Coronavirus, Flu, RSV Combo Test Kit.
 The test kit, which provides results in under two hours, is PCR system-agnostic and is suitable for use with a range of instruments, including Roche's LightCycler, and Thermo Fisher Scientific's Applied Biosystems 7500, according to a GeneFirst spokesperson.

-November 21, 2020 - ‘Good progress is being made in RSV prevention research.
-Mary T. Caserta, M.D., a pediatrics professor at the University of Rochester Medical Center, provided an update on several RSV investigational products and vaccines in development for infants and pregnant mothers during a virtual presentation.
+November 21, 2020 - 'Good progress is being made in RSV prevention research.
+DURING A VIRTUAL PRESENTATION, Mary T. Caserta, M.D., a pediatrics professor at the University of Rochester Medical Center, updated several RSV investigational products and vaccines in development for infants and pregnant mothers.

-November 18, 2020 - According to the Centers for Disease Control and Prevention, virtually all children get an RSV infection when they are two years old.
-Most of the time, RSV will cause a mild, cold-like illness, but it can also cause severe illnesses such as bronchiolitis and pneumonia.
+November 18, 2020 - According to the Centers for Disease Control and Prevention, virtually all children get an RSV infection at two years old.
+RSV will often cause a mild, cold-like illness, but it can also cause severe bronchiolitis and pneumonia.

 NOTE: The WHO has engaged the Advancing Maternal Immunization (AMI) collaboration to develop a more detailed gap analysis describing the evidence, information, and policy needs of global and country decision-makers, public health program planners implementers who might be involved in decision-making, and introducing maternal RSV vaccines.
 AMI's companion maternal RSV vaccine roadmap describes near- and mid-to-long-term activities required to generate key evidence and achieve the necessary conditions for advancing RSV maternal immunization in low- and middle-income countries.